kadbrock/Final-Project/README.md

 # Implementation
 ## Features
 - Sidescroller with 3 direction movement with the AWD
-- SwordAttack with left click
+- Sword Attack with left click
 - Portals to send you back in time to kill evil king
-- Evil king runs at you and attacks you just respawn if you die
+- Evil king runs at you and attacks you
+- respawn if you die
 - Main Menu and Pause menu screens with options to quit and or play and keep playing
 - Victory Screen
 - 4 different levels with different tilemap setups